 BAFS and External Events

-The British Academy of Forensic Science (BAFS) held its first meeting in 1960.
+The British Academy of Forensic Sciences (BAFS) held its first meeting in 1960.
 BAFS is a unique organisation formed from a unique mix of forensic medicine (pathologist, psychiatrists, physicians (FMEs), scientist and lawyers.
 Our events are usually based in London.

 Next BAFS Event

 The British Academy of Forensic Sciences invites students from undergraduate, postgraduate and PhD programmes to a special event aimed at building an inclusive student community with interest in forensic science and other related fields including biosciences, pharmacy, toxicology, law, war studies, psychiatry and psychology, criminology etc. There will be a talk on “The people versus Jack the Ripper” with the opportunity to cast your vote, join in the Q & A session and finish with a reception to follow giving the opportunity to network.